Volcanological Survey of Indonesia

 Volcanological Survey of Indonesia is the official Indonesian government agency under Ministry of Energy and Mineral Resources which are responsible for investigating, recording, and warning about volcanoes within the Indonesian region of responsibility and geological hazard mitigation.

-The full official Indonesian name is the Pusat Vulkanologi dan Mitigasi Bencana Geologi (English: Vulcanology and Geological Hazard Mitigation Center), often abbreviated to PVMBG.
+The full official Indonesian name is the Pusat Vulkanologi dan Mitigasi Bencana Geologi (English: Centre for Volcanology and Geological Hazard Mitigation), often abbreviated to PVMBG.
 It is based in Bandung in West Java.

 It was preceded by the Netherlands East Indies Volcanological Survey.

-It has also been known as the Direktorat Vulcanologi.
-Its main publication has been known as Berita Berkala vulkanologi.
+It has also been known as the Direktorat Vulkanologi, the organisation published a range of publications during the era with that the name: